unc-csxl/orientation/frontend/higher_order_functions.md

 We can now easily pass in an array of numbers, and it should return an array of numbers with all of its numbers doubled.

-However, ***what if we want to make `modifyNumbers` more multipurpose?*** *What if we wanted to have `modifyNumbers` also be able to triple a number?
+However, ***what if we want to make `mapNumbers` more multipurpose?*** *What if we wanted to have `mapNumbers` also be able to triple a number?
 Halve a number?
 Square the number?*

-We *could* rewrite the `modifyNumbers` function every single time, except that seems incredibly inefficient. *What if there was a way to pass in which function we wanted to modify each number with into the `modifyNumbers` function?* So for example, I could pass in `doubleNumber` if I wanted my function to double the numbers, or pass in `squareNumber` if I wanted to square each number.
+We *could* rewrite the `mapNumbers` function every single time, except that seems incredibly inefficient. *What if there was a way to pass in which function we wanted to modify each number with into the `mapNumbers` function?* So for example, I could pass in `doubleNumber` if I wanted my function to double the numbers, or pass in `squareNumber` if I wanted to square each number.

 Well, ***we can!*** Since *functions can be used as values, we can use them as **function parameters** too!*